Brandon Tory

+Brandon Tory Thorpe is an American entrepreneur, software engineer, and artist.
+He is the founder of Formless, Inc., a technology company focused on digital ownership and revenue-sharing infrastructure, and is known for his work in software engineering, artificial intelligence, and music.

 Early life

-He was born In the Boston area and raised in Brockton, Massachusetts.
-He attended the University of Massachusetts Amherst to study electrical engineering.
-As a teen, Brandon dreamed of becoming a hacker and taught himself programming on a computer he built from spare parts.
+Thorpe was born in the Boston area and raised in Brockton, Massachusetts.
+He attended the University of Massachusetts Amherst, where he studied electrical engineering.
+During his teenage years, he taught himself computer programming and software development.

 Career

-Brandon's engineering career began at Teradyne where he worked on device driver software for embedded systems.
-Brandon worked as a senior software engineer at Apple, and later transitioned to Google to work as a staff engineer on artificial intelligence.
-Brandon founded Formless, Inc. which built SHARE Protocol, a decentralized distribution technology using peer-to-peer micro-transactions on blockchain.
-Brandon raised a $2.2 million pre-seed round for Formless with participation from a16z Crypto.
+Thorpe began his engineering career at Teradyne, where he worked on embedded systems and device driver software.
+He later joined Apple as a software engineer and subsequently became a staff engineer at Google, where he worked on artificial intelligence technologies.

+Thorpe founded Formless, Inc., a technology company that developed SHARE Protocol, a blockchain-based platform for revenue sharing and digital ownership.
+In 2023, Formless announced a $2.2 million pre-seed funding round that included participation from a16z Crypto.

 Recognition

-The Wall Street Journal featured Brandon on the cover of their Business section in an article titled "When Your Day Job Isn’t Enough; A Computer Nerd Who Raps".
-CNBC featured Brandon in their Young Success section with an article titled “From growing up homeless to coding at Apple and Google — all while rapping for Timbaland”.
-Forbes featured Brandon in an article titled "Google A.I.
-Engineer/Rapper Wants Kids To Know It's Cool To Be A Genius".
+Thorpe was featured in The Wall Street Journal article "When Your Day Job Isn't Enough," which profiled professionals pursuing careers outside their primary occupations.

+CNBC featured Thorpe in its Young Success series in an article about his career in software engineering and music.

+Forbes profiled Thorpe in the article "Google A.I.
+Engineer/Rapper Wants Kids To Know It's Cool To Be A Genius."